Jilocasin/TerraDuino/README.md

 # TerraDuino
-TerraDuino is a C++ based terrarium controller using an Arduino microcontroller.
+TerraDuino is a C++ based terrarium controller using an Arduino Mega 2560 microcontroller.
 It is developed using the [Sloeber IDE](http://eclipse.baeyens.it).

 ## Features
 * 320x480 pixel display for status feedback, real-time temperature charts and configuration